Skip to main content

 When can I switch my car insurance?

 Most car insurance contracts run for one year.
-Regular cancellation (ordentliche KĂĽndigung) must be submitted by November 30th for the switch to take effect on January 1st.
-You also have special cancellation rights after premium increases or if you have a claim.
+Regular cancellation (ordentliche Kuendigung) must be submitted by November 30th for the switch to take effect on January 1st.
+You also have special cancellation rights (Sonderkuendigungsrecht) after premium increases, after a claim is settled, or when you change vehicles.

 Is my insurance valid for driving in other EU countries?